-Porcelain and fine china have many of the same properties—both are porous and vitreous—but it’s the firing process which makes them different.
-Porcelain fires at a higher temperature, and fine china is softer in texture and fires at a lower temperature, around 2,192 F (1,200 C).
-Porcelain is also more durable.
+Porcelain and fine china have many of the same properties—both are porous and vitreous—but it’s the firing process that makes them different.
+Porcelain fires at a higher temperature and fine china is softer in texture and fires at a lower temperature, around 2,192 F/1,200 C. Porcelain is also more durable.
 Bone china is completely different and is often made from ground cow bone then mixed with either ball clay (a sedimentary clay that contains kaolin) or kaolin itself.

 Porcelain is said to date back over 2,000 years and some of the first evidence of porcelain pieces have been traced back to the Eastern Han Dynasty in China.
 At this time, Celadon, China’s famous jade green glaze that was often found on the porcelain, was very popular.
-Following the Eastern Han Dynasty (25–220 AD) was the Tang Dynasty (618–907 AD) and the rise in popularity in the art of tea drinking.
-Ceramics wares including teacups were touted all along the northern Silk Road, which ran from Xian and up along the Hexi Corridor.
+The Eastern Han Dynasty (206BC–220 AD) was followed by the Tang Dynasty (618–907 AD) and the rise in popularity in the art of tea drinking.
+Ceramic wares including teacups were touted all along the northern Silk Road, which ran from Xian and up along the Hexi Corridor.
 One of China’s most famous areas for the production of porcelain was Jiangxi Province, due to its rich supply of kaolin.
 Kaolin actually got its name from this area, and roughly translates as ‘tall hill’.